Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Irreducible modules which can be realised as submodules of Verma modules, case

-The tableau $T_0$ is row reading, and all positive roots are $\alpha_{i,j}$ with $i<j$, so arrows $\overrightarrow{ij}$ associated to positive roots are: \begin{enumerate} \item pointing right, if $i$ and $j$ are in the same row; \item or pointing down, or down and left, or down and right, if $i$ is in some row above $j$. \end{enumerate} In particular, because of $l>0$, the roots $k\mathbf{c}$ are represented by arrow pointing down and left.
+The tableau $T_0$ is row reading, and the set of positive roots is $\{ \alpha_{i,j} | i<j\}$, so arrows $\overrightarrow{ij}$ associated to positive roots are: \begin{enumerate} \item pointing right, if $i$ and $j$ are in the same row; \item or pointing down, or down and left, or down and right, if $i$ is in some row above $j$. \end{enumerate} In particular, because of $l>0$, the roots $k\mathbf{c}$ are represented by arrow pointing down and left.